September 14, 2016 12:00 pm - 2:00 pm

 This course is an excellent introduction to mindfulness for beginners.
 MAPs class lays the foundation for a daily meditation practice and provides insight into the basics of mindfulness and how it can be applied to daily life.
 It is also appropriate for an experienced practitioner who wishes to revitalize his/her practice.
 MAPs is helpful for people of all backgrounds and religions.

-Tuesday and Wednesday – Dr. Manijeh Motaghy – A Founder, Executive Director and Teacher at Perfectly Here.
-She is also the Founder and CEO of Mindful Business Institute.
+Dr. Manijeh Motaghy – Founder, Program Director and Teacher at Perfectly Here.
 She is an Authorized Mindfulness teacher through UCLA MARC and holds a Doctorate in Psychology of Organization Management.
-For more on her bio, click on her name above.

 Refund, Make-up and Cancellation Policy